brightmarch/vagrant-box/provisioning/roles/zeromq/README.md

 Requirements
 ------------

-This role was intended for use with Ubuntu Precise 12.04.
+This role was intended for use with Ubuntu Trusty 14.04 64bit.

 Role Variables
 --------------